cypress-io/cypress-documentation/source/guides/references/configuration.md

 `port` | `null` | Port used to host Cypress.
 Normally this is a randomly generated port `reporter` | `spec` | The {% url 'reporter' reporters %} used when running headlessly or in CI `reporterOptions` | `null` | The {% url 'reporter options' reporters#Reporter-Options %} used.
 Supported options depend on the reporter.
-`screenshotOnHeadlessFailure` | `true` | Whether to take a screenshot on test failure when running headlessly or in CI `watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on test file changes
+`watchForFileChanges` | `true` | Whether Cypress will watch and restart tests on test file changes

 ## Timeouts